-After agreement has been reached regarding responsibilities and the process and following completion of the notification process, the resigning party will send to the receiving party a file of affected accounts and the appropriate data points.27 The receiving party may consider a review of the affected accounts to ensure all necessary data points have been received for acceptance of the broker-dealer and custodian resignation.
+After agreement has been reached regarding responsibilities and the process and following completion of the notification process, the resigning party will send to the receiving party a file of affected accounts and the appropriate data points.
+29 The receiving party may consider a review of the affected accounts to ensure all necessary data points have been received for acceptance of the broker-dealer and custodian resignation.
 If the receiving party identifies accounts where the minimum required data are missing, it should work with the resigning party to obtain necessary information.

 Note: In situations where the receiving party has agreed to serve as successor custodian, the receiving party should consider at what point during the resignation process it will provide its prototype custodial agreement to the relevant shareholders.
-To allow the registration process to be as automated as possible, the receiving party should consider negative consent as a possible alternative for delivering the new prototype custodial agreement to shareholders.
-28
+To allow the registration process to be as automated as possible, the receiving party should consider negative consent as a possible alternative for delivering the new prototype custodial agreement to shareholders.30

 In this scenario, the resigning party is responsible for establishing the new account and transferring the shares to the receiving party, ideally via NSCC.
-Once the new account has been established, the receiving party is responsible for removing the resigning party from the account as broker-dealer of record29 and designating its own limited purpose broker-dealer as associated with the account.
+Once the new account has been established, the receiving party is responsible for removing the resigning party from the account as broker-dealer of record31 and designating its own limited purpose broker-dealer as associated with the account.
 Or, based on its policies and procedures, the receiving party may not connect any broker-dealer to the account.
 The receiving party should then communicate with the affected shareholders as appropriate.

-The industry recommended practice is for the resigning party to establish the new account and then transfer the shares through the NSCC Networking system using the B50, B52, PTF, or F51 records.
-The resigning party should include beneficiary information as appropriate in the fields normally used to report 529 plan beneficiary information.
+The industry recommended practice is for the resigning party to establish the new account and then transfer the shares through NSCC Networking using B50/F51 (new account/new account acknowledgment) and B52/F53 (transfer/transfer acknowledgment) records.
+The resigning party should include beneficiary information as appropriate in the applicable Networking record fields normally used to report 529 plan beneficiary information.
 In some cases, the receiving party's service provider may not be able to automatically pull in the beneficiary information.
 Therefore, the receiving party may need to create a report of the beneficiary information to be used for manual data entry.

-If the parties are not able to process the establishment and transfer of accounts through the NSCC, the resigning party should provide the relevant data points using the standard Excel layout provided in Appendix C.
+If the parties are not able to process the establishment and transfer of accounts through the NSCC, the resigning party should provide the relevant data points using the standard spreadsheet layout provided in Appendix C.

-27 Refer to Appendix C for the minimum data points necessary under each resignation scenario.
+29 Refer to Appendix C for the minimum data points necessary under each resignation scenario.

-28 Funds/intermediaries should consult legal counsel when considering this option.
+30 Funds/intermediaries should consult legal counsel when considering this option.

-29 The intermediary may reach an agreement with the fund that the intermediary will establish the new account with the fund's limited purpose broker-dealer listed as the broker-dealer of record, rather than having the fund update the broker-dealer of record after the fact.
+The intermediary may reach an agreement with the fund that the intermediary will establish the new account with the fund's limited purpose broker-dealer listed as the broker-dealer of record, rather than having the fund update the broker-dealer of record after the fact.